 “Football is drama,” Günter Netzer once stated.
-All those who feared an end to the drama with the see themselves deceived.
+All those who feared an end to the drama with the video evidence see themselves deceived.
 There is still controversy and great emotion – and the question: What happens next?

 Frankfurt/Main (dpa) – The organized fan scene wants to abolish it immediately, the officials like to scold the “Cologne basement” out of emotion, the associations are working on ever new extensions: Five years after its introduction, video evidence is still a huge irritant in the Bundesliga.